 When you take into account Acererak’s particular brand of villainy and consider his daily activities, you can draw a few conclusions.
 He would have to have spells that can move him from place to place, damaging spells that can deal with various types of foes, spells to protect himself against those damage types to which he is not already immune, and spells to help him to defeat ancient magical protections.
 Let’s take a look at what this would look like:

 Now this is a spell list you could expect from someone who means business.
-He has a spammable spell that grant disadvantage to someone trying to attack him (ray of sickness).
+He has a spammable spell that grants disadvantage to someone trying to attack him (ray of sickness).
 He also has spells which deal lightning, cold, and fire damage, a well-rounded arsenal able to overcome most any foe.
 He can fly wherever he wants at will, allowing him superior manoeuvrability, and if he really needs an escape he can teleport 30 feet away as a bonus action with misty step.
 He can singlehandedly wipe all but high-level parties with a single use of chain lightning followed with some legendary action fireballs, but if he really gets angry he can cast time stop followed by delayed blast fireball, dealing 13d6 damage to any creatures caught inside the conflagration.
 He can also dispel a pesky persistent effect like Bigby’s hand if he missed negating it with counterspell.
+And don’t forget that greater invisibility allows Acererak to cast spells without fear of being countered by someone who doesn’t have truesight, as counterspell requires that you are able to see the target.
+Pair that with shield and you have a lich who a fighter with Strength 20 and a +1 weapon can only hit one third of the time on average.

-Yet, as equipped as he is for battle, he also has the right utility spells for adventuring. .Comprehend languages, detect magic, knock, speak with dead, and telekinesis are all the kind of spells that an adventuring wizard would rely on to explore long-lost locales or ancient libraries, and some spells like disintegrate have out-of-combat applications if Acererak runs out of less drastic options.
+Yet, as equipped as he is for battle, Acererak also has the right utility spells for adventuring. .Comprehend languages, detect magic, knock, speak with dead, and telekinesis are all the kind of spells that an adventuring wizard would rely on to explore long-lost locales or ancient libraries, and some spells like disintegrate have out-of-combat applications if Acererak runs out of less drastic options.
 He also packs utility cantrips (of which this list gives him the full five that a 20th-level wizard is entitled to), including light if he needs to look at something in colour (darkvision is greyscale) and mending.
-If you really want to load Acererak up with more battle spells, comprehend languages and detect magic are both rituals and could be swapped out.
+If you really want to load Acererak up with more battle spells, comprehend languages and detect magic are both rituals and could be swapped out for something that hits harder; we felt it was appropriate that he would spare the extra 10-minute casting time and use one of his unlimited 1st-level spell slots to cast them as needed.

 Finally, he also has the most important spell in a wizard’s arsenal: wish.
 Because if anyone in the multiverse should have this prepared, it’s Acererak.